Ahmedaltu/Rock_Papaer_SCissors/README.md

 # Rock_Paper_Scissors

-Traditional Rock Papaer Scissors with some new featuers.
+Traditional Rock Paper Scissors with some new featuers.
 Features of the following:

 1- game ends after 10 wins for a player or computer